domonkoss/ceudsd/seminar/4-nosql/README.md

 RETURN DISTINCT labels(n)
 ```

-Same as before, but using using "WITH"
+Same as before, but using "WITH"
 ```
 MATCH (n)
 WITH labels(n) AS type